topi314/LavaSrc/README.md

     spotify:
       clientId: "your client id"
       clientSecret: "your client secret"
+      countryCode: "US" # the country code you want to use for filtering the artists top tracks.
+See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
     applemusic:
       countryCode: "US" # the country code you want to use for filtering the artists top tracks and language.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
     deezer: